-Active decrement rates (e.g. - retirement, withdrawal, disability) for the plans are based on the actuarial assumptions used in the pension valuations.
+Active decrement rates (e.g. - retirement, withdrawal, disability) for the plans are based on the actuarial assumptions consistent with the experience studies.
 The GASB 75 valuation reflects the experience study results and recommended assumptions outlined in the following experience study reports: